-We may not be able to successfully protect our intellectual property rights

-We seek to protect our proprietary technology by relying on a combination of statutory as well as common law copyright and trademark laws, trade secrets, confidentiality procedures, and contractual provisions as indicated below in the section entitled "Proprietary Rights" in "Item 4 - Information on Check Point."
+We may not be able to successfully protect our intellectual property rights provisions as indicated below in the section entitled "Proprietary Rights" in "Item 4 - Information on Check Point."
 We have certain patents in the United States and in several other countries, as well as pending patent applications.
 We cannot assure you that pending patent applications will be issued, either at all or within the scope of the patent claims that we have submitted.
 In addition, someone else may challenge our patents and these patents may be found invalid.
 Furthermore, others may develop technologies that are similar to or better than ours, or may work around any patents issued to us.
 Despite our efforts to protect our proprietary rights, others may copy aspects of our products or obtain and use information that we consider proprietary.
 In addition, the laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States, Israel or Sweden.
 Our efforts to protect our proprietary rights may not be adequate and our competitors may independently develop technology that is similar to our technology.
-If we are unable to secure, protect, and enforce our intellectual property rights, such failure could harm our brand and adversely impact our business, financial condition, and results of operations.
+If we are unable to secure, protect and enforce our intellectual property rights, such failure could harm our brand and adversely impact our business, financial condition and results of operations.